chain4travel/chain4travel-website/src/posts/camino-network-2025-travel-trends.md

 permalink: /camino-network-2025-travel-trends/
 authorslug: vladimirnovikov
 authorname: Vladimir Novikov
-publishDate: 2025-01-27
+publishDate: 2025-01-28
 cover: /img/traveltrends-article.png
 ---

 What is particularly striking is that many of these trends depend heavily on the technological capabilities that traditional travel infrastructure struggles to provide – real-time inventory management, trustless business relationships, instant cross-border settlements, and seamless identity verification.
 These are precisely the challenges that the web3 travel ecosystem is designed to solve.

-> In this article, we will explain how Camino Network provides a solid technological base for these megatrends and business models to emerge.
+> In this article, we will explain how Camino Network provides a solid technological base for [these megatrends](https://skift.com/megatrends-2025/) and business models to emerge.

 # Taylor Swift phenomena